-3.14.5 Improve Error Estimation
+3.15.5 Improve Error Estimation

 Error estimation has proved resistant to easy progress, in no small part because precipitation is a highly intermittent, non-negative process resulting in non-Gaussian, strongly skewed PDF's of precipitation events that are generated at very fine space and time scales, and which demonstrate multi-scale correlation structures.
 The current scheme for computing random error estimates is based on the Huffman (1997) approach for monthly data, and badly needs to be replaced.
 The Precipitation Uncertainties for Satellite Hydrology (PUSH) scheme (Maggioni et al. 2014) seems to promise a clean computation of the full quantiles of precipitation for each grid box, which presumably encompasses both systematic and random error.
 Detailed work on PUSH is being led by Dr. Maggioni under separate funding, so the role of the present project is to work with her group and make use of the results as feasible.
-Note that PUSH does not directly address the grand challenge of accounting for the time/space error correlation structure in estimating error for arbitrary time/space averages of IMERG data.
+Another promising concept developed under separate funding is the Probabilistic QPE using Infrared Satellite Observations (PIRSO; Kirstetter et al. 2018).
+Despite the name, it should be applicable to IMERG.
+Note that neither scheme directly addresses the grand challenge of accounting for the time/space error correlation structure in estimating error for arbitrary time/space averages of IMERG data.